lulzypher/CyberWar-Stories/README.md

 y = D (direction/domain)
   or
 y=f(x)
-Our agreed  funtion would be a funtion targeting a funtion.
+Our agreed function would be a function targeting a function.

-But what we are getting here is A = functions where Y and X meet on the cartesian coordinate system that call out itself a funtion that returns a number that represent the null matrix https://en.wikipedia.org/wiki/Cartesian_coordinate_system
+But what we are getting here is A = function where Y and X meet on the cartesian coordinate system that call out itself in a funtion that returns a number that represent the null matrix which is the total sum. https://en.wikipedia.org/wiki/Cartesian_coordinate_system

-a ring funtion its calls upon itself as the Global O Domain/Direction
+a ring function its calls upon itself as the Global O Domain/Direction

 Ring theoretic properties of quantum grassmannians
 A C Kelly, T H Lenagan, L Rigal